leon4rd/test/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.